 If that wasn’t great enough, they also give you 1,000 points for confirming your email.
-These 5,000 points already place you halfway to the $10 PayPal withdrawal -- giving you a huge head start.
-You can gain extra points for entering in more details about yourself on the profile page.
+Since 1000 points equal $1, these 5,000 points already place you halfway to the $10 PayPal withdrawal — giving you a huge head start.

 The dashboard is lively and very straight forward.
 It looks much better compared to most survey websites we’ve seen.
 The available surveys are available under the “SurveyLauncher” section, with the points and average time displayed.